 MW: Let’s shift the focus more to the industry now.
 What are the biggest opportunities you see for the industry over the next five years?

 JS: I think we don’t have to look so far into the future.
 Right now, we are experiencing a time of big opportunities.
 The pandemic challenges all industries around the world.
 One of the biggest opportunities at hand is clearly digitalization.
-The need to be more flexible in the way we work, and the acceptance of working remotely increased tremendously this year.
+The need to be more flexible in the way we work and acceptance of working remotely increased tremendously this year.

 MW: Do you see that carrying through into the operational side of terminals?

 JS: Yes.
 It offers the chance to bring even new port operating models into place.

 JS: For example, remote work.
 When you don’t have to sit in the terminal, it increases the safety in the terminal.
 Even controlling terminal operations could be executed from home.
 Technically, it is possible.